 Spicy Buffalo Chicken Chili Inspired by Rachel Ray

-Inspired by spicy buffalo chicken wings and buffalo wing sauce, this spicy chili recipe is loaded with spice and perfect for a cold night.
+Inspired by spicy buffalo chicken wings and buffalo wing sauce, this spicy buffalo chicken chili recipe is loaded with spice and perfect for a cold night.
 Using ground chicken and hot sauce along with some chopped vegetables, it’s an easy recipe and meal idea served with warm tortilla chips with melted blue cheese crumbles.

 My husband has always loved super spicy food.
 We still laugh about one of our earliest dates where he ordered Five Alarm Hot Wings at a restaurant.
 He spent the rest of the evening with his nose and eyes running!
 But, he loved it.